660104A 4th January: London, unidentifeid

 Oldham.
 Sound engineer: Glyn Johns.
 Arranger: Mike Leander (& KR?).

-- Con Le Mie Lacrime I (MJ/KR/Danpa) -early version without harpsichord
+- Con Le Mie Lacrime I (MJ/KR/Dante Panzuti) -early version without harpsichord

-- Con Le Mie Lacrime II (MJ/KR/Danpa) -Mike Leander on harpsichord;
+- Con Le Mie Lacrime II (MJ/KR/Dante Panzuti) -Mike Leander on harpsichord;

-(language) 7“ version of As Tears Go By with different backing track to
+Italian (language) 7“ version of As Tears Go By with different backing

 Additional musicians: Mike Leander Orchestra (strings)